 Wanblee is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wanblee is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Wanblee who work in teaching (29.00%), office and administrative support (22.00%), and management occupations (13.00%).

-Telecommuters are a relatively large percentage of the workforce: 31.00% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 31.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Wanblee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.